Uttkarsh-raj/Vuln_EYE_CLI/README.md

 ## Known Limitations

 - Currently optimized for Android and Flutter projects.
-- The CLI tool may not cover all types of vulnerabilities and configurations.
+- The CLI tool focuses on detecting known vulnerable dependencies.
+The dependency data is sourced from [OSV](https://osv.dev/).
+- The accuracy of the vulnerability detection depends on the completeness and currency of the OSV database.
+Vulnerabilities may not be detected if they are not listed in OSV or if the database is not updated.

 ## License